dylanrandle/dylanrandle.github.io/index.md

 ## Background

-I grew up in Toronto, Canada and attended Upper Canada College for high school.
-I graduated with an International Baccalaureate diploma with higher-levels in math, physics, and economics.
+I grew up in Toronto, Canada where I attended Upper Canada College for high school.
+I graduated with an International Baccalaureate diploma, taking higher-levels in math, physics, and economics.
 I was an active member of Model United Nations and traveled across North America to compete in debates.

 ### Education